 Why choose us for bone cancer care

 Our internationally renowned sarcoma specialists provide precision cancer therapies to patients based on their genetic, environmental and lifestyle characteristics.
-As a National Cancer Institute-designated cancer center, we offer access to nationally sponsored and investigator-initiated clinical trials.
+As a National Cancer Institute-designated comprehensive cancer center, we offer access to nationally sponsored and investigator-initiated clinical trials.
 Our comprehensive sarcoma care includes:

 - One of the first in the nation – among a select few – to use an expandable prosthesis that “grows” with the patient